ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 Additional Resources

-- Financial, Billing and Enrollment Center
+- Financial, Billing and Enrollment (FBE) Center

 - Satisfactory Academic Progress for Financial Aid

-- University Advising
+- University Advising Services

 Frequently Asked Questions

 Courses forgiven under GPA Adjustment still will be used in determining your financial aid eligibility.
-Grades and credit hours (earned and attempted) from forgiven courses will be reflected in your Satisfactory Academic Progress calculation found in FlashLine.
+Grades and credit hours (earned and attempted) from forgiven courses will be reflected in your Satisfactory Academic Progress calculation found in FlashLine. - Who can I talk to if I have further questions about this policy?

 Additional FAQ: GPA Adjustment